 The principal location of interest of an observation is usually associated with the ultimate feature-of-interest.

-However, the location of the feature-of-interest may not be readily available.
+However, the location of the feature-of-interest can potentially not be readily available.
 For example, in remote sensing applications, a complex processing chain is required to geolocate the scene or swath.
-In feature-detection applications the initial observation may be made on a scene, but the entity to be detected, which is the ultimate feature-of-interest, occupies some location within it.
+In feature-detection applications the initial observation can be made on a scene, but the entity to be detected, which is the ultimate feature-of-interest, occupies some location within it.
 The distinction between the proximate and ultimate feature-of-interest is a key consideration in these cases.
 The proximate feature-of-interest is the object upon which the measurement is directly performed, whereas the ultimate feature-of-interest is the object for which this measurement is ultimately seen as representative of.

 Other locations may be relevant in various scenarios.
 Sub-sampling at locations within the feature-of-interest may occur.
 The procedure may involve a sensor located remotely from the ultimate feature-of-interest such as in remote sensing, or where specimens are removed from their sampling location and observations made ex-situ (the sampling schema description below elaborates on this).
 Furthermore, the location of the feature-of-interest may be time-dependent.